MKHenson/users/README.md

 A small library providing utility methods for logging in and managing users.
 The application runs as a standalone server with a RESTful API that allows you to interact with the underlying functions.

-* Version 0.0.29
+* Version 0.0.30

 ## Startup
 To start the server, simply run the Main.js file using node or IO.
 You must pass the location of the config file as the first argument.
+The server uses mongoDB as its database engine - make sure this is running before you start the server.

     node Main.js "users.config"